Thar language

 The total number of Thar speakers is not well documented due to the community's mobility, internal dispersion and limited linguistic surveys, some say it is around 40,000.
-It is an Eastern Indo-Aryan language of the Indo-European family, although it is sometimes considered part of the Chak-Luish or Burmish branch of the Sino-Tibetan family.
+Some say it is an Eastern Indo-Aryan language of the Indo-European family, Chak-Luish or Burmish branch of the Sino-Tibetan family.
+But most of the time, it is considered an argot because it is a "secret language" used to prevent outsiders from understanding.

 Grammar

 Thar exhibits distinct linguistic features, including syntax, phonology, phonetic transformations, verb changes, morphology, tenses, moods, genders, sentence structure, and vocabulary.
 The language contains thousands of basic words, as well as synonyms and antonyms, and shows patterns in how social, economic, cultural and environmental terms are expressed and transformed in its lexicon.
 Thar exhibits nominal gender and inflects verbs for tense and mood.
 The language marks three tenses, present, past, and future and employs verb conjugation to express mood.
 Structurally, Thar follows a subject-object-verb (SOV) word order, similar to neighboring Indo-Aryan languages.
 Verbs typically take suffixes to indicate tense and mood, a feature also found in Bengali.
 Thar uses postpositions to mark grammatical relations and maintains a clear distinction between present and past forms.
 The language's known vocabulary comprises approximately 2,131 words.